MicherGit/Zetamod/README.md

 # ZetaForged
+Formerly known as ZetaMod.
 A multi-functional utility mod for fabric 1.17 that does a lot of things.
 Other mods probably do what this mod does better though,so idk why you would download this.

 ## Now out of beta!
-## Technical Blocks by Draydenspace_FS on discord
 ### Latest Update: [1.17] Zeta's Mod 1.0.0: The Keystone Update
 ### Latest Build: [1.17/1.17.1] Zeta's Mod 1.0.12
 ### Stable Build: [1.17/1.17.1] Zeta's Mod 1.0.12
-### Next Version: [1.17.1] Zeta's Mod 1.1: The Memes and Miscellaneous Improvements Update
+### Next Version: [1.17.1] ZetaForged 1.1: The Memes and Miscellaneous Improvements Update
-### Next Major Version: [1.18] Zeta's Mod 2.0.0: The Keystone Update Part 2
+### Next Major Version: [1.18] ZetaForged 2.0.0: The Keystone Update Part 2

 # Requirements
 ### Fabric API